Priti Patel: Review of Border Force

-In February 2022, Patel commissioned Alex Downer, a former Minister for Foreign Affairs in Australia's Liberal Party, to conduct an independent review of Border Force.
-Downer's appointment was criticized by Border Force's trade unions because of his support for Australia’s widely criticised immigration policies.
+In February 2022, Patel commissioned Alexander Downer, a former Minister for Foreign Affairs in Australia's Liberal Party, to conduct an independent review of Border Force.
+Downer's appointment was criticized by Border Force's trade unions because of his support for Australia's widely criticised immigration policies.

 In July 2022, Downer published his review and concluded that Border Force's overall approach was "ineffective and possibly counterproductive".
 The report found that while Border Force was "largely delivering what is required of it on a day-to-day-basis" overall the organisation was performing at "a suboptimal level".
 Patel welcomed the report's recommendations.
-Yvette Cooper, the Shadow Home Secretary, described the review as "incredibly damning" and accused Patel of failing to "to get any grip of Britain's borders".
+Yvette Cooper, the Shadow Home Secretary, described the review as "incredibly damning" and accused Patel of failing "to get any grip of Britain's borders".